Cut Your Own Flowers - U-Pick on the Farm

 How it works

 Purchase a picking jug and we will loan you the scissors to get to work filling your jug!
-In Spring, head to the red barn to purchase a jug.
-In the summer, head directly to the zinnia picking garden.
+In the summer, head directly to the zinnia picking garden on the left side, to purchase your jug.
 The purchase of a picking jug gains access to the farm for two adults.
 There is no additional charge per child.

 Summer Mixed Bloom Small Picking Jug $25.00